lint-staged/lint-staged/README.md

-  -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --diff [string]                    override the default "--staged" flag of "git diff" to get list of files --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-stash                         disable the backup stash, and do not revert in case of errors
+  -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --diff [string]                    override the default "--staged" flag of "git diff" to get list of files.
+Implies
+                                     "--no-stash".
+  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-stash                         disable the backup stash, and do not revert in case of errors